simo54/pokedexwbs/README.md

 ## Description

-This group work will provide you more details and information about the japanese creatures called [Pokémon](https://en.wikipedia.org/wiki/Pok%C3%A9mon).
+This group work will provide you more details and information about the creatures called [Pokémon](https://en.wikipedia.org/wiki/Pok%C3%A9mon).

 On the website you will have the chance to: